gkeenans/gkeenan.co/src/now.md

 ### Playing

 I've been putting a ton of time into [Satisfactory](https://store.steampowered.com/app/526870/Satisfactory/) this week with my buddy, Scott.
-I was initially hesitant, with the 1.0 release just around the corner, but, honestly, it's damn fun, I'm glad we jumped back in.
+I was initially hesitant, with the 1.0 release just around the corner, but, honestly, it's damn fun.
+I'm glad we jumped back in.

 ### Okay bye for now.